Pre-filtering results on a View

 [gravityview] shortcode directly on the PHP template of your page.

 2. By using the Advanced Filters extension

 If you have our Advanced Filter extension installed, you'll see this new section on your View Settings metabox:

 You can configure multiple filters to specify precisely the entries you want displayed.

 Pro: You can specify several different rules to narrow down your results.
-You also have the power of the search operators: Any or All.

 Cons: The rules will